 On March 12, 2024 we completed the acquisition of Alfamation S.p.A., an Italian joint-stock company ("Alfamation"), for an aggregate base purchase price of approximately EUR 20,000 comprised of: (i) EUR 18,000, or \$19,674, in cash; and (ii) 187,432 shares of our common stock, valued at \$2,086 based on the closing price of our stock on the date of acquisition.
-The cash portion of the purchase price is subject to customary working capital adjustments.
-We currently expect this to result in an additional payment of EUR 542, or \$593 for assets delivered at closing in excess of agreed upon thresholds.
-The liabilities assumed in connection with the acquisition included debt of approximately EUR 8,616, or \$9,418.
+The cash portion of the purchase price was subject to customary working capital adjustments.
+These adjustments were finalized in June 2024 and resulted in recording an additional EUR 129, or \$141, in purchase price for assets delivered at closing in excess of agreed upon thresholds.
+The liabilities assumed in connection with the acquisition included debt of approximately EUR 10,294, or \$11,252.
 The acquisition is discussed further in Note 3.
 The debt assumed is discussed further in Note 10.